apache/openwhisk/docs/README.md

 * Use triggers and rules to enable your actions to respond to events.
 See [Creating triggers and rules](./triggers_rules.md).
 * Learn how packages bundle actions and configure external events sources.
 See [Using and creating packages](./packages.md).
 * Explore the catalog of packages and enhance your applications with external services, such as a [Cloudant event source](./catalog.md#using-the-cloudant-package).
 See [Using OpenWhisk-enabled services](./catalog.md).

+## Configure the CLI to use an HTTPS proxy

+The CLI can be setup to use an HTTPS proxy.
+To setup an HTTPS proxy, an environment variable called `HTTPS_PROXY` must be created.
+The variable must be set to the address of the HTTPS proxy, and its port using the following format:
+`{PROXY IP}:{PROXY PORT}`.

 ## Using OpenWhisk from an iOS app